archibald-tuttle/FFmpegSphericalVideoConversion/README.md

 Feel free to customize any part of the text further to suit your preferences!

 --------------------------------------------------
-Install FFmpeg and ensuring FFmpeg works correctly (OS Windows)

-  For the conversion tools to work correctly, FFmpeg must be installed on your system, and the installation path must be included in the Windows environment variables (PATH).
+For the conversion tools to work correctly FFmpeg must be installed on your system, and the installation path must be included in the Windows environment variables (PATH).

 A) Install FFmpeg